EdLWEISS186/dac-dual-node-cgnat-setup/README.md

 ## Why This Setup Matters

+The constraints illustrated in the topology above are not theoretical — they are active network conditions that required deliberate architectural decisions.
 Most node documentation assumes a clean network environment with inbound connectivity.
 This setup proves that **stable, productive DAC testnet participation is achievable under CGNAT** — without a VPS, without port tunneling, and without any inbound access.

 The dual-node architecture also goes beyond basic participation.
 By running two nodes on the same machine — one as anchor, one as support — this setup creates a **minimal P2P cluster** that demonstrates: